Jack Nicholson in 'The Shining' writes the Perfect Job Advert

 Two important takeaways here:

-- And second, get hold of our latest book ‘How to Write a Perfect Job Ad’.
+And second, get hold of my latest book ‘How to Write a Perfect Job Ad’.
 You might just find it useful.
-So we’ve sent you a complimentary copy.
-And donated the cover price to charity ourselves.